Police

 • Total property damage is $1,000 or more.

-Get Copies of a Police or Accident Report
+Copies of Police or Accident Report

 You can get a copy of a report at the Merriam Police Department.
 Individual reports are usually accessible within 5 to 7 business days from the date of issue.
 To retrieve a copy of your report, you will be asked to provide the following: